Become a Professional Scrum Trainer

 - Receive discounted pricing on courseware licensing in secondary markets and when teaching private courses.

-- Leverage Scrum.org courseware and materials rather than maintaining your own.
+- Leverage Scrum.org courseware and materials rather than maintaining your own, with opportunities to provide feedback for ongoing courseware improvements.

 - Direct access to up-to-date courseware, class, and other prep materials.